Best Banks in Ireland: Complete Account Comparison Guide (2026)

 3. What each provider is for

 The Irish banking market shrank materially after Ulster Bank (closed 2023) and KBC Ireland (closed 2023) exited.
-The mainstream choices left are three traditional banks (AIB, Bank of Ireland, Permanent TSB), An Post Money, the local credit union network, and the two big digital options (N26, Revolut).
+The mainstream choices left are three traditional banks (AIB, Bank of Ireland, Permanent TSB), An Post Money, the local credit union network, and the digital options (N26, Revolut and bunq).
 For most newcomers the practical answer is two accounts: a digital one to open immediately, and a traditional one once you have a PPS number and proof of address.

 Once you’ve picked a bank, see our step-by-step opening guide for the documents you’ll need, which proof-of-address letters Irish banks actually accept, and what to expect at the branch.